-Ed Stutt, MSc, is a Principal Consultant at wca with 18 years experience as an environmental scientist working in academia and consultancy.
-His areas of expertise include the fate and transport of chemicals in the environment, contaminated land, human health risk assessment and the REACh regulatory regime.
-Ed has extensive experience in chemical risk assessment and worked for over 6 years on the UK contribution to the ICCA/OECD High Production Volume Chemicals programme.
+Ed Stutt, MSc, CEnv, FRSC is a Principal Consultant at wca with 30 years’ experience as an environmental scientist working in academia and consultancy.
+His areas of expertise include the fate and transport of chemicals in the environment, contaminated land, human health risk assessment and modelling environmental and occupational exposure.
+Ed has extensive experience in chemical risk assessment and in his time at wca he has been lead consultant for several industrial sectors, undertaking site visits and reviewing operational conditions and environmental emissions to develop exposure scenarios and undertake quantitative risk assessment.

 Prior to joining wca Ed spent four years at SLR Consulting where he was primarily engaged in contaminated land risk assessment, working on sites impacted by petroleum hydrocarbons and heavy metals.
 In addition to undertaking assignments for local government and the private sector he contributed to several items of national technical guidance on human health and ecological risk assessment.
 Ed also worked for 6 years as a senior scientific officer and project manager at the Medical Research Council’s Institute for Environment and Health (IEH) and delivered projects for the Environment Agency, Defra and Food Standards Agency.